Resources

 How to buy Project Portfolio Management (PPM) software

-Globally enterprise organisations are striving for higher performance from their project portfolio programs with a desire to do more with less.
-Naturally, capital project and portfolio programs are no different.
-Yet surprisingly, 23% of organisations don’t use any kind of project management software to manage projects – which subsequently gives little insight into the performance of the portfolio.
+Globally enterprise organisations are striving for higher performance from their project management programs with a desire to do more with less.
+Naturally, capital portfolio management programs are no different.

-With the adoption of project management methodology tethered to improved project performance, the business case for capital project and portfolio management software is a simple one.
+With the adoption of project management methodology tethered to improved project performance, the business case for capital project portfolio management software is a simple one.

 Buyers Roadmap